yelaD/my-slip-box/Reference notes/Seth's Blog.md

 Now, when you pick up the iPad, you can say to yourself, "break time."
 And if you find yourself taking a lot of that break time, you've just learned something important.

 Go, make something.
 We need it!
+##### Hard work vs. Long work (May 3, 2011)
+Long work is what the lawyer who bills 14 hours a day filling in forms does.

+Hard work is what the insightful litigator does when she synthesizes four disparate ideas and comes up with an argument that wins the case–in less that five minutes.

+Long work has a storied history.
+Farmers, hunters, factory workers...
+Always there was long work required to succeed.
+For generations, there was a huge benefit that came to those with the stamina and fortitude to do long work.

+Hard work is frightening.
+We shy away from hard work because inherent in hard work is risk.
+Had work is hard because you might fail.
+You can't fail at long work, you merely show up.
+You fail at hard work when you don't make an emotional connection, or when you don't solve the problem of when you hesitate.

+I think it's worth noting that long work often sets the stage for hard work.
+If you show up enough and practice enough and learn enough, it's more likely you will find yourself in a position to do hard work.

+It seems, thought that no matter how much long work you do, you won't produce the benefits of hard work unless you are willing to leap.